Luciferbobo/Luciferbobo.github.io/README.md

 # Luciferbobo.github.io
-This page is for resume.
+This page is for curriculum vitae.